 Azure IoT Hub implements the service-assisted communication pattern to mediate the interactions between your devices and your solution back end.
-The goal of service-assisted communication is to establish trustworthy, bidirectional communication paths between a control system, such as IoT Hub, and special-purpose devices in untrusted physical space.
+The intent of the pattern is to establish trustworthy, bidirectional communication paths between a control system, such as IoT Hub, and special-purpose devices in untrusted physical space.
 The pattern establishes the following principles:

 Security takes precedence over all other capabilities.

 Devices do not accept unsolicited network information.
 A device establishes all connections and routes in an outbound-only fashion.
 For a device to receive a command from the solution back end, the device must regularly initiate a connection to check for any pending commands to process.

 Devices should only connect to or establish routes to well-known services they are peered with, such as IoT Hub.